Urinary Sphincter Replacement

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell your provider if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

-Care for your wound as directed.
-When you are allowed to bathe, carefully wash the wound with soap and water.
+When your healthcare provider says it is okay to bathe, carefully wash the area with soap and water.
 Dry the area and put on new, clean bandages as directed.
 Change your bandages when they get wet or dirty.

-Avoid activities and exercises that put pressure on your genital area or your wound.
+Avoid activities and exercises that put pressure on your genital area.
 Ask your healthcare provider or surgeon which activities are best for you.
 Do not have sex for at least 6 weeks after surgery.
-This gives your wound time to heal.
-Ask your healthcare provider or surgeon when you can return to work and other daily activities.
+This gives the surgery area time to heal.
+Ask when you can return to work and other daily activities.

 When to turn off your AUS: